meistro57/Zodiom/README.md

 ## Features

-- Real-time Sun, Earth and Mars positions
+- Real-time Sun, Earth, Mars and Jupiter positions
 - Travel to any date in history or the future
 - Mystic Mode for a symbolic, sacred look
+- Optional light mode for the UI
 - Orbit controls to freely navigate the scene

 ## Getting Started